Skip to content

 A Photo Essay

-Our family’s happy place is camping, whether in a small tent freshly pulled from a backpack, a larger tent pitched not far from the car or the comfort of our Airstream travel trailer positioned to offer spectacular views out its wrap-around windows.
-When the opportunity presents itself, we prefer to ‘set-up’ someplace close to our destination.
-Coming back to our chosen basecamp after a day of hiking, biking or chasing trout on a stream feels like we’re still on our adventure — just with some comforts and amenities thrown in.
-And while you might be picturing a summer setting, in fact it’s winter camping that holds a special magic for us.
+Our family's happy place is camping.
+We love setting up our basecamp close to our daily adventures, whether it's in a small tent pulled from a backpack, a larger tent pitched near the car, or the comfort of our Airstream travel trailer with its spectacular wrap-around views.
+Coming back after a day of outdoor exploration feels like we're still on an adventure — just with some comforts and amenities thrown in.
+And while you might be picturing a summer setting, it's winter camping that holds a special magic for us.

-On a February excursion to Garden City, we settled on the western shore of Bear Lake.
-Winter conditions on the roads made for a careful drive from Salt Lake City, but we called ahead to make sure the caretaker at Sun Outdoors knew we were still coming.
-Standing over six-feet tall with a stylish Stetson hat, Steve met us with a welcoming smile that matched his stature.
+On a recent winter excursion to Garden City, we settled on the snowy western shore of Bear Lake.
+Though road conditions from Salt Lake City made for a careful drive, we'd called ahead to let the caretaker at Sun Outdoors know we were still coming.
+Steve, a man standing over six feet tall with a stylish Stetson hat, met us with a welcoming smile that matched his stature.
 He and his son stay on year-round to maintain the resort after it officially closes for the regular season.
-We were happy to see a nicely plowed spot awaiting us in the two-feet of snow covering the RV park, complete with power, heated bathrooms with showers and access to a very nice hot tub.
-It was obvious we wouldn't want for anything during our off-season stay.
+We were happy to find a nicely plowed spot awaiting us in the two feet of snow covering the RV park, complete with power, heated bathrooms with showers and access to a very nice hot tub.
+It was obvious we'd want for nothing during our off-season stay.

 Campgrounds become temporary neighborhoods.
-We can socialize with fellow campers over hot beverages, or simply relax by a warm fire under the winter night sky.
-Either way, we're assured a good night's sleep, ready for the next day's adventure.
+You can socialize with fellow campers over hot beverages, or simply relax by a warm fire under the winter night sky.
+Either way, you're assured a good night's sleep, ready for the next day's adventure.
+Picture your own Utah winter getaway with this snowy collection of photos and discover how a cold-weather adventure can create the warmest family memories.

 Share